alshedivat/al-folio/_pages/about.md

 Recently I graduated with distinction in MSc Data Analytics from the University of Strathclyde, where I honed my skills across advanced machine learning tools, data warehousing, and upskiller by programming proficiency in Python, R, SQL, PowerBI etc. My strong background in research, experience with a wide variety of data munging tools, as well as the ability to effectively communicate insights to stakeholders, places me well for Data Analyst/Insight Analyst/ Business Analyst roles.

+I am always looking for opportunities in industries where my work will create value add and help build strong data teams.

+Contact me at kevin.kuriakose.official@gmail.com if my profile is of interest to your business!

+Some of the Ongoing works:
+Analyzing footfall data in Glasgow for business placement in the city Evaluating consumer behaviour and digital media